Flomeni/request-o-bot/README.md

 - PHONE_TO=+15558675310 - Your phone to recieve notifications.

 ## Run examples:
-    * Advanced: npm run example1
+    * Advanced: npm run example_advanced
     * This example shows how one can provide custom Notification mapper, that will mutate notification message for SMS notification.

 # IN PROGRESS